fyquah/hardcaml_zprize/vitis_infrastructure/README.md

   converting `m_axi` to `axis` doing loopback with byte swapping and a simple register interface.
 This is very close to a "hello world" example.

+Examples with C++ kernels
+- [stream\_reverse](examples/stream_reverse) - example C++ kernel that performs
+  the reads and writes as required for the NTT core.
+This is the "experimental playground" for the vitis-facing layer of the NTT core.

 Examples copied from the Vitis Accel Examples repository
 - [rtl\_adder\_streams](examples/rtl_adder_streams)
 - [rtl\_vadd](examples/rtl_vadd)